How to Use the Registration Form (Self-Registration)

 Maximum Additional Guests

-Control how many plus-ones each registrant can bring:
+Control how many plus-ones each registrant can bring at the form level:

 - Set to 0 if guests can only register themselves